 Regarding SEO settings, Super again seems to outdo the other competitors in this top 5.
 It offers settings for favicon, open graph image, linked images, on-page and site level SEO—plus keyword options.
 The list of extra features is long, and not just any features—such as the intuitive drag-and-drop page builder with 50+ pre-built components, password-protected pages, automatic SSL, website search option, etc.

 Whether you're a seasoned web designer or someone who's just starting out, Super’s no-code website builder for Notion is the perfectly foolproof tool for creating professional and engaging websites.
 Indeed, the builder offers some impressive features, and we’re all for it.
 Hence, first place in the ranking.

 So, does the perfect website builder exist?
 In summary: no. Albeit, these no-code website builders can create engaging and visually attractive sites, some things seem to be missing.
 For instance, all builders refer to Notion to edit any content—even Super’s powerful page builder.
 Moreover, it is challenging to combine Notion content with other external content on one page.
 Nonetheless, if you are looking for an easy way to create a website, one of these builders might be the right pick for you.

 If, however, external content on your website is important for your business, you'll want to check out our External Content Module.
 This brand-new feature allows you to easily introduce external content from both Notion, Google Sheets and—in the future—many more platforms.
 Adding a YouTube video, for instance, or an article from another website?
 You’re only a few clicks away.

 Curious to find out more about SiteManager’s no-code website builder for Notion?
-Register for our free webinar on July 6th at 11am.
+Have a look at our webinar below, or consult our knowledge base articles.
 You’ll be an expert in no time!